Boulangerie/starflow/README.md

         // targets config...
       }
 ```
-If you plan on using JIRA or Gitlab APIs in your *workflow*, you have to declare the `host` and the name or ID of the `project` you will be working on:
+If you plan on using JIRA or Gitlab APIs in your *workflow*, you have to declare the path to the file where your credentials are, the `host` and the name (or ID) of the `project` you will be working on:
 ```
       // somewhere in the Gruntfile
       ttdev: {
         options: {
+          credentials_path: __dirname + '/path/to/credentials.js',
           gitlab: {
             host: 'https://gitlab.domain.com',
             project: 'My Gitlab Project' // name of the Gitlab project